Updated: Nov 16, 2022

-The first time we go through Uttanasana is usually in the form of ragdoll and then bringing this thoughtfulness into all the Uttanasana’s throughout the practice.
+The first time we go through Uttanasana is usually in the form of a ragdoll and then bringing this thoughtfulness into all the Uttanasana’s throughout the practice.

 Start with feet almost as wide as your mat and bend your knees so as to connect the torso to the thigh bones.

-Bring your thumbs to your hip creases and make sure you are hinging from hip crease rather than rounding the lower back to fold over.
+Bring your thumbs to your hip creases and make sure you are hinging from the hip crease rather than rounding the lower back to fold over.
 Feel how this feels with and without abdominal engagement.
 Engaging the abdominals is critical in finding the hinge at the hips rather than flopping over by rounding the spine.

 Once the abdominals are engaged move the torso away from the support of the thighs.

-Release the arms to the floor or a block (if reaching floor is inaccessible) - knees are still bent and abs engaged
+Release the arms to the floor or a block (if reaching the floor is inaccessible) - knees are still bent and abs engaged